pktharindu/ttall/README.md

 An opinionated Laravel front-end scaffolding preset for TTALL stack - Tailwindcss | Turbolinks | Alpine.js | Laravel | Livewire 🚀

 It uses concerns of [laravel/ui](https://github.com/laravel/ui) through Livewire actions.
 So, security features of laravel/ui (ex: login throttling) are built right in.

-It comes bundled with some helpful packages and their configurations (optional):
+It also comes bundled with some helpful packages and their configurations (optional):

 - Laravel debugbar
 - Laravel IDE Helper